Filipe Melo (writer): Films

 His first short film was I'll See You in My Dreams, which he wrote and produced, winner of Fantasporto, a Méliès d'Argent and 12 more international awards.
 I'll See You in My Dreams is now considered to be the first Portuguese zombie film.

 He wrote and directed "Um Mundo Catita" with Manuel João Vieira, a TV show in 6 episodes, and also directed 2 music videos for the band Moonspell.
 He has directed two short films: "Sleepwalk" (2018) and "The Lone Wolf" (2021).
 Both films won the Sophia Award for Best Short by the Portuguese Film Academy.

-His short film "The Lone Wolf" became the first Portuguese entry to the shortlist for the Academy Award for Best Live Action Short Film.
+His short film "The Lone Wolf" became the first Portuguese entry to the shortlist for the Academy Award for Best Live Action Short Film in 2023.

-Comic Books
+Comic books

 Melo is an Eisner and Harvey nominated author - His work has been published in many countries and languages.
-His latest book, “Ballad for Sophie” was published by Top Shelf Productions in 2022.
+His book, “Ballad for Sophie” was published by Top Shelf Productions in 2021, was nominated for four Eisner awards, including Best International Graphic Novel.

 He also wrote The Adventures of Dog Mendonça & Pizzaboy, a series of three graphic novels Dark Horse Comics.
 The books feature forewords from filmmakers John Landis, George A. Romero, Tobe Hooper and Lloyd Kaufman.
 In 2012 he was invited to write a story for the Eisner award-winning anthology Dark Horse Presents, also featuring works by Frank Miller and Mike Mignola.

-He frequently works with Argentinian artist Juan Cavia.
+In 2023, Melo and Juan Cavia published an omnibus edition of the series titled As Aventuras Completas de Dog Mendonça e Pizzaboy.